Associate Producer News And Public Affairs

 - Schedule: Monday through Friday, or as assigned

-- Location: Doral, Florida or Miami, Florida
+- Location: Miami and Doral, Florida

 To apply:

 (1) Fill out the job application form here.
-Then, submit (2) a cover letter, (3) a resume or CV, (4) five work samples (links or mp3s) and (5) at least three references who have worked closely with you and can speak of your qualifications for the position.
+Then, submit (2) a cover letter, (3) a resume or CV, (4) three work samples (links or mp3s) and (5) at least three professional references who have worked closely with you and can speak of your qualifications for the position.

-Email all the materials to jobs@wlrnnews.org and include “Associate Producer News and Public Affairs” in the subject line.
-Applications will be accepted until the position is filled.
+Email all the materials to jobs@wlrnnews.org and include “Associate Producer” in the subject line.

 Position Summary:

-The position assists in the regular production of Sundial, WLRN’s new public affairs program, including writing copy, producing, reporting and editing elements including radio and digital packages, social media, voice-overs and sound bites, content generation, source development, pre-interviewing and booking guests.
+This key position assists in the regular production of Sundial, WLRN’s weekday public affairs program, including writing copy, producing, reporting and editing elements including radio and digital packages, social media, voice-overs and sound bites, content generation, source development, pre-interviewing and booking guests.

-The position may assist in producing additional public affairs programs including The Florida Roundup, The Florida Roundup -- Statewide Edition, and The Sunshine Economy.
+The person may assist in producing additional public affairs programs including The South Florida Roundup, The Florida Roundup, and The Sunshine Economy.

 The Associate Producer for News and Public Affairs works under the general supervision of the Vice President of News with specific oversight from the Producer of Sundial.